zammad/zammad-docker-compose/README.md

 ### From =< 3.3.0-12

 We've updated the Elasticsearch image from 5.6 to 7.6.
-As there is no direct upgrade path we have to delete all Elasticsearch indicies and rebuild them.
+As there is no direct upgrade path we have to delete all Elasticsearch indices and rebuild them.
 Do the following to empty the ES docker volume:

 ```